sonictim/escape-hatch.nvim/README.md

 An intuitive keybinding system that scales with your urgency level.

+> **Finally!
+A way to quit Vim that doesn't require a Stack Overflow search.**
+>
+> We've all been there: trapped in Vim, mashing keys, trying `:exit`, `:leave`, `:please-let-me-out`.
+Those days are over.
+Now you just press Escape until you're free.
+The more desperate you get, the more escapes you press, and eventually you'll break free.
+It's like a panic button that scales with your panic level.

 ## ✨ Features

 - **Mode agnostic**: Every escape level works from any mode (insert, visual, terminal, normal)